-It typically costs thousands of dollars in advertising charges, interview costs, training time and other expenses every time an employee decides to leave your business.
+It typically costs thousands of dollars in advertising charges, interview costs and time, training time and other expenses every time an employee decides to leave your business.

 There are substantial financial incentives to keep turnover low in any business operating in the red meat supply chain.